 Having had family visit while I was there, I came to know the different sections of the city well.
 I’ve compiled some information on where might be best to stay in Durham NC.

-Durham, North Carolina is a bustling city filled with great bars, restaurants, cafes, and things to do.
+Durham, North Carolina, is a bustling city with great bars, restaurants, cafes, and things to do.
+Plus, there are some tasty BBQ spots in Durham as well.
 Once known predominantly for its tobacco production, there’s a rich amount of American history to be discovered on almost every corner.

 Today, the city has become a center for technology.
 Google has a building located right in the heart of the city, and Apple is also currently developing a property just a few miles outside of town.